Margarita89/ChatbotDemotivation/README.md

 The bot is designed to collect, create, store and send reminders to do numbers of exercises or tasks on a regular basis.
 The reminders are sent with a chosen frequency on a chosen days.
 The user can send an update each time he/she finished some exercises/tasks.
-If there are some left, the reminder will be sent with the rest quantity.
+If there are some left, the reminder will be sent with the remaining amount.

+The chatbot is developed using Python, AWS Lambda and makes use of the database DynamoDB.
+As the chatbot is created for Telegram Messenger service, the library pyTelegramBotAPI was also used.

 The user creates reminder and specifies:
 1. Name
-2. Number of tasks/exercises per day
+1. Number of exercises/tasks per day
-3. Frequency of reminders pers day
+1. Frequency of reminders pers day
-4. Days to receive reminders - every day, once a week, on weekdays or on weekends
+1. Days to receive reminders - every day, once a week, on weekdays or on weekends

 The user can ask to show all existing reminders that belong to him.
-The user can send an update on a chosen reminder with a number of exercises that are done.
+The user can send an update on a chosen reminder with a number of exercises/tasks that are done.

 Possible extentions:
 1. Add keyboard with buttons.
 Currently the comands for the user are registered in Telegram for the chatbot and are shown as hints.
-2. Introduce some motivation system like scores for doing all planned exercise/tasks on several days in a row.
+1. Introduce some motivation system like scores for doing all planned exercise/tasks on several days in a row.

 Instructions to run the scripts.
 You will need:
 1. Obtain a Token from Telegram BotFather and put it into layers/python/secrets.py file: